-Gnocchi are one of the easier types of ‘pasta’ to make at home and most definitely worth the effort.
-The mini-hockey pucks that are sold commercially as potato gnocchi are, to put it bluntly, hardly worth eating—especially after you’ve tried the real thing.
-The best homemade gnocchi are as light and airy as a down pillow and really do taste of potatoes.
+Potato gnocchi are one of the easier types of ‘pasta’ to make at home and are most definitely worth the effort.
+The mini-hockey pucks that are sold commercially are, to put it bluntly, hardly worth eating—especially after you’ve tried the real thing.
+The best homemade potato gnocchi are as light and airy as a down pillow and really do taste of potatoes.
 Once you’ve gotten the method down pat, they will take you no more than an hour to make, including the initial cooking of the potatoes.
 It is a skill well worth cultivating.

 Makes enough gnocchi for 4-6 persons

 - 500g (1 lb.)
 Russet or other mealy potatoes (see Notes)

 - 125g (1/4 lb) flour, more or less

 Boil (or even better, steam) the potatoes with their jackets on until quite tender.
 To test for doneness, stick a pairing knife into one of the potatoes; if you can slip it out easily without picking up the potato, then it’s done.